-Anticipating critics and the future of the science, the Organist brings many tools to the table.
+Anticipating critics and the future of the science, we bring many tools to the table.
 Here we’ll look at some fast critiques, and then broaden this Manifesto with a preview of the Tenets and the Special Theory of Sections VI – X.

-An Austrian-trained economist might say: “These problems are environmental, not economic.
+An economist of the Austrian school might say: “These problems are environmental, not economic.
 This sounds like a slide – no a jump – into communism.
 The bill will always come due.
 If the government would just get out of the way, the market would correct for all of these things.”

-Organomics agrees with the Austrian in part though.
+However, Organomics agrees with even the Austrian in part.
 We favor simplicity in government.
-We’re desperate to lessen the importance of profit in our lives, demonstrating it as uninvited and often parasitic, and this call means direct changes to the ways we govern.
+Desperate to lessen the importance of profit in our lives, we demonstrate it as uninvited and often parasitic, and this call means direct changes to the ways we govern.
 Governments are, by and large around the world, obsessive and compulsive about their ultra-detailed but objectively inaccurate accounting, and in fact subservient, dedicated to it.
 We count every penny but forget somehow to house the poor.
 Occam hasn’t been to Washington in a while, it seems, and the Special Theory of Organomics insists that we alter our priorities, now.
 Profit frequently corrupts, so we must quarantine our governments and infrastructure alike.

 Let it become taboo to fail to serve the ecological reality of our world.
-In the Real Value framework, we avoid the middle trap, and profit is given its rightful place without being moved.
+In the Real Value framework, profit is given its rightful place without being moved.
 In the lake of aGDP revealed by our 3 Mammoths, we see clearly for the first time that even our billionaires have been swimming in the shallow end.
 Greed is a game for the inexperienced.